zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 Plots with ``_lincon_`` in the name are plots for experiments with linear constraint $Ax \le b$.

-Plot with ``Linx_time_ratio`` in name are time ratios for computing linx bound with BFGS/ Newton methods.
+Plot with ``Linx_time_ratio`` in name are time ratios for computing linx bound with BFGS/Newton methods.